macakg98/oe3re/README.md

 # oe3re
-A simple program for parsing a text file and displaying graphics on the console, but in MASM
+A simple program for parsing a text file and displaying graphics on the console, written in x86 assembly (MASM).

 Before using, extract Irvine.zip to C:\Irvine

-MATIJA NE GURAJ NISTA NA MASTER BRANCH PLS <3
+The program reads the coordinates and the color of a square from the text file, then outputs it to the console.